The Lane Library has created a number of research guides to help you with the research process.

 EndNote is a reference manager produced by Clarivate Analytics.
 If you routinely work on large evidence synthesis projects and use certain features within Covidence, Endnote may be preferable to other reference management options.

-A limited version of Endnote is available as part of Lane Library's subscription to Web of Science, but the standalone version must be purchased through the Stanford Bookstore.
+A limited version of Endnote is available as part of Lane Library's subscription to Web of Science.
+You can purchase a full license with academic pricing through OneHub.

 What is a Persistent Identifier (PID)?